What the training covers

-- Distinguish between sensitive and non-sensitive material
+- The differences between sensitive and non-sensitive material

 Students have the opportunity to assess their learning through the completion of a multiple choice question test and, on successful completion, receive a certificate to evidence their Continuing Professional Development.
 The course is delivered by experienced and qualified Counter Fraud trainers who are subject matter experts in their field.